Tuesday, December 31, 2024

 -------------------------------------------------------------------------------

 A footfall down the corridor snapped Alicia's attention over her left shoulder.
 A few seconds later, she heard echoes of some chatter.
+Production crew, most likely.
 They were discussing "gobos," whatever those were.
-Production crew, most likely.
-Alicia turned her attention back to the locker room.
-Alicia dollied her head around the crack in the door like a boom camera, surveying the rest of the room through the slit in the door.
+She turned her attention back to the locker room and dollied her head around the crack in the door like a boom camera, surveying the rest of the room through the slit in the door.
+Warm bodies.
 Thank goodness.
-Warm bodies.
 She could breathe.
-She didn't have to keep guard up.
-Most importantly, she could get her stuff.
+She could let her guard down.

 "Hi, I'm just here picking up my stuff.
 I'm Alicia."